bruceravel/demeter/documents/DPG/_sources/data/special.txt

 **PFBL12C**
     Convert files from Photon Factory XAS beamlines.
 These files have headers which will confuse :demeter:`ifeffit`'s file import and store data as a function of monochromator angle.
 This plugin comments the header and converts mono angle to energy using information about the crystal type contained in the header.
 The plugin name makes specific reference to beamline 12C for historical reasons.
 It will actually work on XAS data from any Photon Factory beamline.
+This plugin was written with help from 上 村洋平 (Yohéi Uemura).

 **SSRLB**
     Convert SSRL binary data file.
 Yes, SSRL does provide a program for